KTrestoration/KTrestoration.github.io/pages/users/users.md

 any comments or inquiries.

-The latest release version 3.0 means that these users were scraped from profile comments sections, since they did not have their own profile page scraped by the WayBack Machine.
+The latest release version 3.0 means that these users were scraped from profile comments sections since they did not have their own profile page scraped by the WayBack Machine.
 <br/>